picpromusic/incubator/jdk/compatibleFieldAccess/JEP.markdown

 This will enable the OpenJDK-Contibutors to make some changes to the APIs and implementations that would otherwise be not binary compatible.
 Futhermore all Java Library Projects can introduce more changes in a binary compatible way.
 It is not a must have for Library Projects but a good investment in existing Java Software.
-The only competitor to TSCVM i had seen are some suggestions to make changes to Java*(The Language)* to enable source-level use to accessor-methods via field/property access syntax.
+The only competitor to TSCVM I had seen are some suggestions to make changes to Java*(The Language)* to enable source-level use to accessor-methods via field/property access syntax.
 TSCVM does not want to change the language.
 Anyway a change to Java*(The Language)* that enables the use of accessor-methods via field/property access syntax should also observe binary compatibility in some way.

 Description